 Loyola At a Glance

-Information in this page is correct as of October 2013.
+Information in this page was last updated in October 2014.

 Michael J. Garanzini, S.J., President and CEO

 - Total enrollment: 15,902

 - 140+ graduate, professional, and graduate-level certificate programs

 - More than 4,000 faculty and staff members